smarthomeNG/plugins/backend/README.md

 This plugin requires Python >= 3.4 as well as the libs cherrypy and jinja2.
 You can install them with:
 <pre>
-(sudo apt-get install python-cherrypy) sudo pip install cherrypy
+(sudo apt-get install python-cherrypy) sudo pip3 install cherrypy
-(sudo apt-get install python-jinja2) sudo pip install jinja2
+(sudo apt-get install python-jinja2) sudo pip3 install jinja2
 </pre>
 And please pay attention that the libs are installed for Python3 and not an older Python 2.7 that is probably installed on your system.